-Pull live rental and property data from 50+ platforms and portals across 29 countries through one endpoint.
+Pull live rental and property data from 60+ platforms and portals across 30 countries through one endpoint.
 One schema, rent in USD, refreshed daily.
 No scraping, and no waiting on a public API that Zillow, Redfin, and Realtor.com no longer offer.

-A real estate API is an endpoint that returns property data as structured JSON, so you can pull listings, prices, and locations into your own product without scraping sites yourself.
-Real estate data comes in three kinds: live listings (what is on the market now), property records (tax and assessor history), and valuations (AVM price estimates).
-HousingFeed is the real estate API for the first, and the deepest at it.
+A real estate API returns property data as structured JSON, so you pull listings, prices, and locations into your product without scraping sites yourself.
+HousingFeed is the real estate API for live rental listings, and the deepest source at it.
+Most tools sold as a "real estate API" resell a single aggregator or stop at US for-sale records.
+HousingFeed goes to the sources directly and covers rentals across 30 countries in one clean schema.

 Every listing comes back as the same 24-field record, whatever platform or country it came from.
 Fields are nullable by design; the union across sources is what makes the feed valuable.